v-kravindra/Angular--HelloWorld/README.md

 1. Run `npm run build`

 1. Follow the instructions at the bottom of `src/index.html` to add the necessary AOT scripts.

+1. Run `npm start` to start the server and launch the app.